 2B had been my room since senior year of high school and ten years later, not much about it had changed.
 My eyes rest on the cheap veneer bedside table nearest me, then at the bright orange plastic phone with the dial that spins over digits.
 The room is stuck in the sixties, which makes the semi-poor condition of everything more vintage-cool, than run-down.
 A buzz from my cell phone tells me I have a new text, but I ignore it.
 Unless the phone in my room rang, there was nothing anyone in the world could need until tomorrow morning.

 I hear Cesar’s motorcycle rumble into the parking lot and then Judd’s greeting as the engine cuts out, Cesar extending the same invite I had.
 “Honey, I’m home,” Cesar says, bursting through the door, bags of groceries and a box of beer under his arm.

-I stand and retrieve the bag of tacos from my backpack, help him take everything over to the small round table off the tiny bachelor style kitchen while Cesar starts chopping from half a head of red cabbage.
-I unpack the rest of the groceries which includes adobo peppers, mayo, yogurt, corn, and a few items for breakfast.
+I stand and retrieve the bag of tacos I’d slid into my backpack, help him take everything over to the small round table off the tiny bachelor style kitchen while Cesar starts chopping from half a head of red cabbage.
+I unpack the rest of the groceries which includes adobo peppers, mayo, yogurt, corn, and other produce.
 My stomach growls.
 We’d stopped our ride mid-afternoon to inhale burritos but that had been nearly five hours ago.
 I grab the bag of tortilla chips and groan when I realize that Cesar purchased no salsa.